 Washington Heritage Register (WHR).
-Three of the NRHP-ineligible archaeological sites (i.e., 45YA01808, 45YA01809, and 45YA01811) are also protected by the WHR.
-The remaining resources (i.e., 45YA01810 and Site 722140) are not protected by the WHR.
+Three of the NRHP-ineligible archaeological sites (i.e., 45YA01808, 45YA01809, and 45YA01811) are protected by RCW 27.53.
+The remaining resources (i.e., 45YA01810 and Site 722140) are not protected by RCW 27.53.

 The analysis in Section 4.18 relies, in part, on the information collected during cultural resources field survey (King et al. 2020).
-Pending final design, the Facility may disturb archaeological resources that are protected by the WHR, but the Applicant would obtain the necessary permits and licenses prior to any direct impacts.
+Pending final design, the Facility may disturb archaeological resources that are protected by RCW 27.53, but the Applicant would obtain the necessary permits and licenses prior to any direct impacts.
 Additionally, an Unanticipated Discovery Plan would address the minimal potential that the Facility may encounter unidentified archaeological resources during construction.